CONFESSIONS OF AN EMBALMER

 O: If a garbage collector’s kick comes when he finds something

-valuable or newsworthy in the garbage, and a doctor’s kick
+valuable or newsworthy in the garbage, and a doctor’s

-of course), how do you get your professional kicks?
+of work, of course), how do you get your professional kicks?

 SEBASTIEN: